John Trevor Berger

 * * *

-What, then, does this “end” refer to?
-It refers to the end of a spurious cosmological vision which reduces the corporeal world to the physical universe, the popular notion that the corporeal substances with which we are in continuous contact are no more than “aggregates of subatomic particles” —to wit, the idea that reality is fundamentally a quantum reality.
-But quantum physics is one thing, while “quantum reality” is something else entirely.
-There is thus no “pseudoscientific obscurantism” here.
-Quite to the contrary: Smith’s cosmological vision is one which renders pseudoscientific—or at any rate untenable—the “pop cosmology” which has been propagated for decades by the likes of Stephen Hawking, Neil deGrasse Tyson, Lawrence Krauss, et al. It is this false picture which comes to an “end.”
-After absorbing Smith’s insights one realizes to what extent authentic science has been contaminated by fallacious philosophical presuppositions which de jure have no place in scientific inquiry.
-That is to say, by drawing a clear distinction between physics and philosophy, the author brings the true nature of physics into optimal clarity.
-Moreover, once this task is achieved we find that the genuine “operational” findings of quantum physics fit like a glove into the ontological hierarchy and the perennial wisdom of mankind.
+What, then, does this ‘end’ refer to?
+It refers to the end of a spurious cosmography which would reduce the corporeal world to the physical universe: the popular notion that all those corporeal entities with which we are in continuous contact are no more than ‘aggregates of subatomic particles’—to wit, the idea that reality is fundamentally a quantum reality.
+But quantum physics is one thing, while ‘quantum reality’ is something else entirely.
+There is thus no ‘pseudoscientific obscurantism’ here.
+Quite to the contrary: we are here presented a cosmological vision which renders pseudoscientific—or at any rate untenable—the pop-cosmology peddled for decades by the likes of Stephen Hawking, Neil deGrasse Tyson, Lawrence Krauss, et al. It is this false picture which comes to an ‘end’.
+After absorbing Smith’s insights one realizes just to what extent authentic science has been contaminated by fallacious philosophical presuppositions which have no place in scientific inquiry.
+By drawing a clear distinction between physics and philosophy, the author brings the true nature of physics into optimal clarity.
+On seeing this, we find that the genuine, ‘operational’ findings of quantum physics fit like a glove into the ontological hierarchy and the perennial wisdom of mankind.